FredVomJupiter/JOIN-Canban-Management-Tool/README.md

 JOIN is a team-oriented kanban board that helps you keep track of your and your team's tasks.
 This app is divided into five sections: login, summary, board, add task and contacts.

 It is connected to a Django Restful API written by me.
-Login with basic authorisation and Tokens.
+Login with basic authentication and tokens.

 All accounts can see all todos, categories, subtasks and contacts.
 However, updating or deleting of other account's data is prohibited.